nikp123/xava/README.md

 in the `[input]` section of your config.

+To change the portaudio input device, set `source = list` temporarely and run cava again.

+It should list all of the available devices (even that aren't input devices, watch out for that).

+Once you find the device you want to record from, take it's number and set `soruce = *that number*`

 #### If the host is running Pulseaudio

 Once CAVA is running, on pulseaudio you should change it's input to the device you want to use.